SadeeMsr/IUB-student-enrollment-analyser_React-Node-Express-MySQL/README.md

 -  Analyzes Enrollment Data
 -  Manages data on a relational database
--  Generate specific reports on given functional requirements

-# IUB Student Enrollment Analyzer
-This app was a project given from my university (IUB) course called DBMS(Database Management System) which is based on large sets of real Enrollment Data from [IRAS](https://iras.iub.edu.bd/login/Default.aspx).
-Tasks were to make a system that:

--  Analyzes Enrollment Data
--  Manages data on a relational database
--  Generate specific reports on given functional requirements
+-  Generates specific reports on given functional requirements

 ## Functional Requirements
 The following eight analyses can be requested and viewed by the users using the system: